-- Restricted funds (£24,000) these are held under trust law and so can only be used for particular purposes, as specified or agreed with the donor. - Designated funds (£201,000) have been designated within the unrestricted reserves for furniture and equipment repairs and replacement. - General funds (£3.6M) these are sums that are freely available for general use.
-They are held at a level to withstand any short-term financial risks. - Fixed asset funds (£4.0M) these funds form part of the general funds.
-These have changed due to asset purchases in the year, these continue to make up the bulk of assets held, representing the operational assets of the organisation, without which we could not operate.
+- Restricted funds (£61,000) these are held under trust law and so can only be used for particular purposes, as specified or agreed with the donor. - Designated funds (£195,000) have been designated within the unrestricted reserves for the community connection fund. - General funds (£4.4m) these are sums that are freely available for general use.
+They are held at a level to withstand any short-term financial risks. - Fixed asset funds (£4.0m) these funds form part of the general funds.
+These continue to make up the bulk of assets held, representing the operational assets of the organisation, without which we could not operate.
 The vast majority of these are freehold property or computers.

 The funds policy review still recognises the need for free reserves to cover short-term risk.
 The Board of Trustees considers it prudent that unrestricted reserves should be sufficient to manage and changes in the funding from local authorities in respect of fee rates and losses of contracts.
-RLO has many contracts with c 40 local authorities which protects the organization from any significant pressure of the loss of contract from one or two of these local authorities.
+RLO has many contracts with c.
+43 local authorities which protects the organization from any significant pressure of the loss of contract from one or two of these local authorities.